 How do I adjust my monitor through the buttons on the front?

-Unfortunately, all monitors and flat panel displays are different, and there is no universal button system or set of instructions we could give you to configure your monitor using the buttons on the front.
+Unfortunately, all monitors and flat panel displays are different.
+There is no universal button system or set of instructions we could give you to configure your monitor using the buttons on the front.
 By far, the best method of determining what each of the buttons do, would be to consult your monitor owner's manual.
-If you have misplaced your monitor documentation, it can often be found by doing a search for the model name of the monitor.
+If you have misplaced your monitor documentation, it can often be found by doing a search for the model name or number of the monitor.

 |Monitor Icon ||Description of icon function |